Avoid an Insurance Freeze this Winter:

-Be sure you know what to do if you get in a wreck.
+Additionally, make sure you know what to do if you or your teenage driver gets in a wreck.
 Always keep a copy of your insurance card and your insurance provider's contact information in the car.
 To take the stress out of filing a claim after an accident, the NAIC created WRECKCHECK, a free smartphone app that walks you through the process of gathering information following an accident.
 You can then email the report directly to your insurance agent.
-WRECKCHECK is available on iOS and Android devices.
-There is also a PDF version available for download.
+WRECKCHECK is available for Apple and Android devices as well as in PDF form.

-A standard homeowners policy will also provide coverage, subject to your deductible, if your home suffers damage during a winter storm or a house fire, subject to your deductible.
+A standard homeowners policy will also provide coverage, subject to your deductible, if your home suffers damage during a winter storm or a house fire.
 Some policies offer additional living expenses if you are unable to live in your home during repairs.
 Check with your insurance provider to determine what your policy covers.

-If you are traveling over the holidays, review your policy and make a list of pharmacies, urgent care centers and hospitals that accept your insurance in your destination city.
-Prior to leaving town, it is also a good idea to check with your insurance company about in-network healthcare providers at your destination.
+If you are traveling during the winter months, review your policy and make a list of pharmacies, urgent care centers and hospitals that accept your insurance in your destination city.
+Prior to leaving town, it is also a good idea to check with your insurance company about your destination's in-network healthcare.
 If you receive care from an out-of-network provider, you could pay more for treatment.
 Bring this information and health insurance cards for all family members with you when you travel.

-A warm weather escape is how some survive the chill of winter.
+Some of us survive the chills of winter with a warm weather escape.
 Regardless of where you're going, winter travel can be uncertain.
 Delays or cancellations are inevitable.
 You may want to consider travel insurance, which can cover everything from lost luggage to delays and cancellations.
-You can find more information about travel insurance here.